US skier Cochran-Siegle dominates super-G for 1st career win

+BORMIO, Italy (AP) — Just 10 days after his first career World Cup podium, American Ryan Cochran-Siegle followed it up with a surprising victory on one of Alpine skiing’s most iconic courses.

-BORMIO, Italy (AP) — Ryan Cochran-Siegle earned his first World Cup victory Tuesday by winning a super-G on the classic Stelvio course in the Italian Alps by a huge margin.
+Cochran-Siegle won Tuesday’s super-G on the Stelvio course in the Italian Alps by a huge margin for his first World Cup victory.

-The American had a precise and smooth run on one of the circuit’s most challenging courses to finish 0.79 seconds faster than Vincent Kriechmayr of Austria.
+He had a precise and smooth run on one of the circuit’s most challenging slopes to finish 0.79 seconds faster than Vincent Kriechmayr of Austria.

+“It’s definitely a shock to me,” said Cochran-Siegle, the first male American skier to win a World Cup super-G since Bode Miller won in Hinterstoder, Austria, in 2006.

-Cochran-Siegle became the first American winner of a World Cup race on the Stelvio since Bode Miller won a downhill on the same slope 13 years ago to the day.
+Cochran-Siegle also became the first American winner on the Stelvio since Miller won a downhill on the same slope 13 years ago to the day.

+“I didn’t hold any expectations on this track, I just tried to ski the hill as well as I could,” the Burlington, Vermont, native said.

 Adrian Smiseth Sejersted was 0.94 behind in third, followed by his Norwegian teammate Aleksander Aamodt Kilde.
 The defending overall World Cup champion trailed by 1.18 seconds.

+After winning the junior world titles in downhill and combined a few months later, Cochran-Siegle’s promising career suffered a setback when he badly hurt his knee in a crash at the world championships in Austria in 2013.

+After a complicated recovery, he returned to the circuit in February 2016.

-Defending World Cup super-G champion Mauro Caviezel of Switzerland finished fifth and remained top of the discipline standings after three races.
+Defending World Cup super-G champion Mauro Caviezel, who won this season’s first race the discipline, finished fifth and the Swiss skier remained top of the discipline standings after three races.

 Overall World Cup leader Alexis Pinturault finished 12th.